rom-py/rompy/docs/developer/backend_reference.md

 * `rompy.backends.postprocessors` - Postprocessor implementations
 * `rompy.backends` - Backend discovery and registry

-This reference covers the key concepts and patterns for working with ROMPY's backend system.
+This reference covers the key concepts and patterns for working with Rompy's backend system.
 For implementation details and complete parameter documentation, refer to the API documentation.